A Guide to the Bayh-Dole Act

-The stated objectives of Bayh-Dole are set out in 35 USC 200.
-The most general of these is to use the patent system to promote the utilization of inventions arising from federally supported research or development.
-Others include creating collaboration between nonprofit organizations and industry, supporting small businesses, preventing non-use or unreasonable use, promoting commercialization and public availability of inventions, and lowering the administrative costs to manage subject inventions.
+The policy and objectives of Bayh-Dole are set out in 35 USC 200.
+The policy statements do more than announce intention with regard to Bayh-Dole.
+As part of federal patent law, Bayh-Dole’s policy statements establish a public covenant that runs with the patent property rights that may be granted on subject inventions.
+Bayh-Dole’s fundamental policy is to use the patent system to promote the utilization of inventions arising from federally supported research or development.
+Other policy requirements include using the patent system to promote free competition and enterprise, create collaboration between nonprofit organizations and industry, and to promote United States industry and labor in the commercialization and public availability of inventions.

 Bayh-Dole assures the government of its interest in subject inventions, but does not dictate university interests.
 There is no vesting of title to inventions, as some have claimed.
-University administrators may request assignment of a subject invention, but they have obligation, or even mandate, under Bayh-Dole to do so.
-There also is no requirement in Bayh-Dole that a university must require assignment in order to comply with the law, or even to give operation to the beneficial opportunities under the law.
-Those benefits may just as readily be obtained if the inventors assign to a private invention management organization, or retain title themselves to develop the invention, or place the invention with the funding agency, which may be in the best position to develop the invention.
-A university may also assign its Bayh-Dole interest (including prospective interest) to other organizations, with some limitations.
-In the paragraphs that follow, various elements of the Bayh-Dole Act are described in further detail.
+University administrators may request assignment of a subject invention, but they have no obligation nor even mandate under Bayh-Dole to do so.
+There also is no requirement in Bayh-Dole that a university must require assignment of inventions made in work receiving federal support in order to comply with the law.

 Bayh-Dole is directed at federal agencies.